nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 >that you obtained for the topics in the CS2113T subject and vice-versa.

 #### 3.4.3 Storing data <a name="store"> </a>
-When you exit the application, the data you have added to the appplication is automatically saved to the disk.
+When you exit the application, the data you have added to the application is automatically saved to the disk.
 The data is stored under the `data/` folder in the same folder where you run the application.

 > ⚠️ **_WARNING:_** The data (or any changes to the data) are not saved if the application is closed abnormally